Khabikki Lake

 Khabikki is also the name of a neighboring village.

+Recreation

+Khabikki Lake is one of the notable recreational sites within the Salt Range region.
+The area offers several nature-based activities, including birdwatching (around 50 bird species are present there), lakeside walks, and landscape photography.
+During the winter months, the lake becomes an attractive spot for observing migratory birds that arrive from Siberia and Central Asia, making it a popular destination for both casual visitors and wildlife enthusiasts.

 Boats are available, and there are two places to stay.
-A recreational resort has been established by the Tourism Development Corporation of Punjab with all necessary facilities and quick access to the resort from the main road.
+A recreational resort has been established by the Tourism Development Corporation of Pakistan with all necessary facilities and quick access to the resort from the main road.